BibTex Citation Data :

 Purpose: This study aimed to assess the effect of walking exercise on functional capacity and productivity in patients after CABG.

-Conclusion: Walking exercise improves cardiac function and metabolism, increasing Adenosine Triphosphate (ATP) expenditure, thereby enhancing functional capacity and productivity in patients.
+Conclusion: Walking exercise improves cardiac function and metabolism, which increases adenosine triphosphate (ATP) production, thereby enhancing functional capacity and productivity in patients.
+Nurses should play active roles in encouraging and educating post-CABG patients to incorporate regular walking exercises into their recovery routines.

 Article Metrics: